What's the GDPR?

 Product Features Geared toward GDPR Compliance

-Our team is building features needed to ensure we, and our customers, meet the GDPR obligations.
+Our team has built features needed to ensure we, and our customers, meet the GDPR obligations.
 PushAlert already provides the following capabilities geared toward protecting personal data and privacy:

-- Anonymize IP address: By default, PushAlert will now capture only the first three octets of the IP address to ensure that these are rendered completely anonymous.
+- Anonymize IP address: By default, PushAlert captures only the first three octets of the IP address to ensure that these are rendered completely anonymous.

 - Consent: Web Push Notifications already require website visitors to give explicit consent by turning on the browser-level permission.